 Have you ever seen your dog tilt his head to the side and wondered why?
 Head tilting is one of those things that humans often find quite adorable.
 Is it normal for dogs to tilt their heads?
 In general, the occasional dog head cock is normal and harmless.
 However, sometimes a dog's head tilt can indicate a health problem.
 Here's how to tell the difference.

 Normal Dog Head Tilt

+Puppies are especially known for tilting their heads, especially when they hear new or interesting words or sounds.
 They may also do this when they see something they find strange and fascinating.
-When a dog tilts his head at a sound or sight, it almost seems as if he is saying "huh?" or "what is that?"
+When a dog tilts his head at something, it's as if he is saying "huh?" or "what is that?"
 He will cock his head to one side momentarily, then return his head to normal position.
 He might alternate the tilt to either side.
-Though the behavior is most common in puppies, it is considered normal in dogs of all ages.
+Though the behavior is most common in puppies, it is considered normal for dogs of all ages.

-There are theories that, by tilting his head, the dog is trying to get his head at a better angle to hear and/or see something.
+There are theories that, by tilting his head, the dog is trying to get his ears at a different angle to hear something or changing the position of his eyes to see better.
 He might be trying to hear where a sound is coming from or look at something from a slightly different angle.
 One brief study indicates that dogs may tilt their heads in an effort to better see our facial expressions past the visual obstructions of their muzzles.

-These theories make a lot of sense, but we may never know for certain why dogs tilt their heads.
-We do know that this type of behavior is relatively common, basically normal and seriously adorable!
+While these theories make sense, we may never know for certain why dogs tilt their heads.
+What we do know is that this type of behavior is common, normal, and adorable!

 When a Head Tilt Indicates a Health Problem

-It's important not to ignore this type of head tilt as the underlying problem may become worse over time and cause permanent damage.
+It's important not to ignore this type of head tilt because the underlying problem may become worse over time and cause permanent damage.
 Contact your veterinarian right away if you notice a head tilt in your dog that seems abnormal.